 Fresh food gets all the love, but canned food is worthy of praise, too.
 The canning process, which has been used to preserve food for centuries, keeps food safe and nutritious until consumed, which not only cuts back on food waste, but also means your pantry holds a treasure of quick meal solutions.
 I asked the nation’s top food and nutrition pros for their favorite canned goods, but before you get a sneak peek into their pantries, here are a few pointers for selecting the most nutritious canned foods.

-Look for BPA-free can linings.
-Though cans are made with steel, their linings are often made with a substance that contains BPA, an industrial chemical that’s thought to be an obesogenic (yep, what it sounds like).
+- Look for BPA-free can linings.
+Though cans are made with steel, their linings are often made with a substance that contains BPA, an industrial chemical.
 Though the FDA deems this substance safe for now, other health groups raise red flags.
 Even private label brands offer BPA-free can linings so it won’t be hard to avoid this potentially harmful substance.

 If you can open a can, you can punch up the protein and fiber in salads, pasta dishes, soups, and even sweets using canned beans.
 Tamara Duker Freuman, NYC-based dietitian and author of "The Bloated Belly Whisperer" says they’re her hands-down favorite.
 “Canned beans form the basis of the three easiest, fastest and cheapest weeknight family meals in my repertoire.
 Canned black beans doctored up with some cumin and oregano are the basis of a Mexican-style bowl I serve with brown rice or quinoa, avocado and other toppings; canned cannellini beans are the star ingredient of a quick white chili I make with ground turkey, onions and garlic; and I mix canned chickpeas with a jar of Indian-style simmer sauce or pre-mixed spice blend for a quick South Asian curry, served with rice, plain yogurt and a cilantro garnish.”